chanzuckerberg/czi-oss-training/02-participating-in-oss/03-good-corporate-oss-citizen.md

 ## Turn Private Conversations into Public Resources 💬

-If you and your team are participating in OSS as a corporate sponsor, you might have already identified ways in which OSS development differs from some of your internal practices (for a refresher, check [Chapter 2.03](./03-contibuting-tips.md)).
+Suppose you and your team are participating in OSS as a corporate sponsor.
+In that case, you might have already identified ways in which OSS development differs from some of your internal practices (for a refresher, check [Chapter 2.04](./04-contributing-tips.md)).

 You might encounter that one of the earliest points of friction is the difference in how internal vs. community consent-based communications happen, and it can be tricky to identify the right balance between the two.

-This section provides some guidelines as well as a checklist for you and your team to practice and improve your communication skills in the open.
+This section provides guidelines and a checklist for you and your team to practice and improve your communication skills in the open.

 ### Pre-requisites and assumptions 🧰

-Before continuing, ensure the following assumptions are applicable to your team.
-Some might not be applicable to your team, and that's ok.
-The goal is to identify the ones that are applicable and adjust the ones that are not.
+Before continuing, ensure the following assumptions apply to your team.
+Some might not apply to your team, and that's ok.
+The goal is to identify the applicable ones and adjust the ones that are not.

 - [ ] Your private conversations are transcribed (or can be) or documented (perhaps through internal agenda documents).
 - [ ] You are starting from a place of trust.
-If you are just approaching the project and thus building trust, or if you have, unfortunately, broken this trust, then you'll need to address this lack of trust.
-The proposed process will help you strengthen trust, but it will not fix it alone.
+If you are approaching the project and thus building trust, or if you have, unfortunately, broken this trust, then you'll need to address this lack of trust.
+The proposed process will help you strengthen trust but will not fix it alone.
-- [ ] You know and understand your own community's guidelines (or why there aren't any).
+- [ ] You know and understand your community's guidelines (or why none exist).

 ### The Process 📜

 We break the process of making conversations public into smaller subsections depending on the tasks involved.
-Each of these steps has a set of guidelines and a checklist to help you and your team practice and improve your communication skills in the open.
+Each step has a set of guidelines and a checklist to help you and your team practice and improve your communication skills in the open.

-This process is designed to incorporate various types of private conversations including everyday chat on internal forums, emails threads, online/video meetings, and more.
+This process is designed to incorporate various private conversations, including everyday chat on internal forums, email threads, online/video meetings, and more.
 You can scope the process to match the scale and purpose of your private discussion.

 > **Important**
 > All these steps can be done **after** the conversation/call.
 However, we recommend you prepare and communicate your intention **before** the conversation/call.
 This will help you and your team be more intentional about the conversation and the notes you take.